SdgJlbl/numpy-introduction-tutoria--bckup/README.md

 ##### An alternative to miniconda: pyenv + venv

-(Note: `pyenv` do not work on Windows natively but works fine on WSL or Docker)
+(Note: `pyenv` does not work on Windows natively but works fine on WSL or Docker)

 Follow the
 [instructions](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation)